cap-js/docs/cds/aspects.md

-## Similar to Aspect-oriented Programming
+## Similar to Aspect-Oriented Programming

-Aspect-oriented Modelling as promoted by CDS is very similar in goals and approaches to [Aspect-oriented Programming as defined in this Wikipedia article](https://en.wikipedia.org/wiki/Aspect-oriented_programming):
+Aspect-oriented Modeling as promoted by CDS is very similar in goals and approaches to [Aspect-oriented Programming as defined in this Wikipedia article](https://en.wikipedia.org/wiki/Aspect-oriented_programming):

 > *Aspect-oriented programming (AOP) is a programming paradigm that aims to increase modularity by allowing the [separation](https://en.wikipedia.org/wiki/Separation_of_concerns) of [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
 It does so by adding behavior to existing code (an [advice](https://en.wikipedia.org/wiki/Advice_(programming))) without modifying the code, [...].*

 ::: tip Extend anything from anywhere

-In essence [CDS Aspects](cdl#aspects) allow to arbitrarily spread a definition across different places in same files, or separate ones, in different projects, with different ownerships and different lifecycles.
+In essence [CDS Aspects](cdl#aspects) allow  you to arbitrarily spread a definition across different places in the same files, or separate ones, in different projects, with different ownerships and different lifecycles.

 :::